asyncPranav/Obsidian/Java notes/11 - static Keyword.md

 ## **Conclusion:**

 The **`static` keyword** is a **powerful feature** in Java, providing **memory efficiency**, **utility method support**, and **class-level behavior**.
 Mastering static behavior is crucial for building **efficient** and **maintainable** Java applications.

----

-If you need any more specific examples or have further questions, feel free to ask! 😊

-O

-Search

-Reason